Free lesson plans to develop children’s media literacy

 In this guide

-What’s in this lesson?
+What’s in these lessons?

 Developed with Nerve Centre, these lessons are designed to build key critical thinking skills to help young people navigate information online.
 Focusing on mis and disinformation, AI-generated content and the motivation behind content, teachers can lead meaningful discussions and debates to support children’s learning.

 All lessons are designed for students in Key Stage 2 (ages 8-11) and Key Stage 3 (ages 11-14).
 They include options to help you choose activities which work best for you students’ abilities.
 Additionally, within each lesson, you’ll find additional creative task ideas to further engage students’ use of technology in the classroom.
-One lesson is currently available.

 Who are Nerve Centre?